ajaxxxxxxxx/ajaxxxxxxxx.github.io/docs/4hos/4-Gameplay-Guides/2-Character-Building.md

 * +5: Block, Heavy Armor, One-handed, Destruction, Restoration

 *Abilities*
-* Voice of the Emperor: Speech +15, Stamina/Magicka +30 for nearby followers
+* Voice of the Emperor: Speech +15, Barter +15%, Magicka/Stamina +30 for nearby allies
-* Imperial Diversity: Health/Magicka/Stamina +10, skill rate +5%
+* Imperial Diversity: Health/Magicka/Stamina +10, Health/Magicka/Stamina Regeneration +10%

 **Khajiit**
 The Khajiit are a race of feline humanoids hailing from the province of Elsweyr, well-known as great merchants but also as smugglers and thieves.
 They are very fast and outrun all other races which, combined with a high stamina reserve, makes them fearsome skirmishers.
 However, they are seldom gifted with the skill to harness magical forces.
 All Khajiit can see in the dark at will and eat raw meat, and their sharp claws are as lethal as knives.